 SBIC LP is able to borrow funds from the SBA against regulatory capital (which approximates equity capital) that is paid-in and is subject to customary regulatory requirements including an examination by the SBA.
-We have funded SBIC LP with \$75.0 million of equity capital and had SBA debentures outstanding of \$150.0 million as of December 31, 2012.
+We have funded SBIC LP with \$75.0 million of equity capital and had SBA debentures outstanding of \$150.0 million as of March 31, 2013.
+In January, 2013, our wholly-owned subsidiary, SBIC II, received a license from the SBA to operate as an SBIC under the 1958 Act.
 We have funded SBIC II with \$2.5 million of seed capital.
+Our SBIC Funds are subject to a variety of regulations and oversight by the SBA concerning, among other things, the size and nature of the companies in which it may invest as well as the structure of those investments.
 SBA debentures are non-recourse to us, have a 10-year maturity, and may be prepaid at any time without penalty.
 The interest rate of SBA debentures is fixed at the time of issuance, often referred to as pooling, at a market-driven spread over 10-year U.S. Treasury Notes.
 SBA current regulations limit the amount that SBIC LP may borrow to a maximum of \$150.0 million, which is up to twice its potential regulatory capital, and may borrow to a maximum of \$225 million as part of a group of SBICs under common control.
 SBIC LP has accessed the maximum borrowing with its \$75.0 million in regulatory capital.

-As of December 31, 2012, \$150.0 million in debt commitments was fully drawn with a weighted average interest rate of 3.70%, exclusive of the 3.43% of upfront fees, which are amortized over the life of the loan (4.04% after upfront fees).
-Our fixed-rate SBA debentures as of both December 31, 2012 and September 30, 2012 were as follows:
+As of March 31, 2013, SBIC LP had fully drawn \$150.0 million in debt commitments with a weighted average interest rate of 3.70%, exclusive of the 3.43% of upfront fees, which are amortized over the life of the loan (4.04% after upfront fees).
+Our fixed-rate SBA debentures as of both March 31, 2013 and September 30, 2012 were as follows: